All Episodes

 George Floyd was not a spiritual leader or a political activist.

-He was a I feel like maybe a drug user who got into an occasion with a policeman and through the I would say aggressive policing there, you know, which might be understandable if you're continually policing difficult situations, you know.
+He was a, I feel like maybe a drug user who got into an altercation with a policeman and through the, I would say, aggressive policing there, you know, which might be understandable if you're continually policing difficult situations.

-I just feel like the opponents of the political well, there it's very it seems like it's difficult to ext extricate the political component of Charlie Kirk and Charlie Kirk's death.
+Now, the subsequent rioting versus ceremonial services, I just feel like the opponents of the political, well, it's very, it seems like it's difficult to Extricate the political component of Charlie Kirk and Charlie Kirk's death.

 Impossible, really.

-Like Charlie Kirk weren't he's a Christian, and that's all we know about him, is like he loves Jesus, and like I don't care about any of these political subjects.
+He's like, he loves Jesus, and like, I don't care about any of these political subjects.

 Let me say something about that.